top of page

 master federal retired badge.png

-Chief Lane holds numerous certifications to include:
+Billy Lane holds numerous certifications to include:

 • Certified Diplomatic Protection Professional (ITAC Services)